promit7473/MatrixParserAndMultiplier/README.md

 Reads two matrices from text files (matrix1.txt and matrix2.txt).
 Parses the text files to create two 2D vectors representing the matrices.
 Multiplies the matrices if their dimensions are compatible.
-Prints the result matrix to the console.
+Prints the result matrix to the console and the result get saved into the outputfile.txt

 # How to Use